ducpham211/Choose-your-own-accessories/README.md

-E-commerce website with MVC structure (Back-end) and Features Based Structure(Frond-end) and basic CRUD sequenceDiagram
+E-commerce website with MVC structure (Back-end) and Features Based Structure(Frond-end) with many modern technologies

+TO BE CONTINUED....